-Applying for scholarships must be part of every student’s college plan.
+Apply for scholarships.
+This must be part of every student’s college plan.
 Strong academics and substantive involvement in extracurricular activities could pay off in merit aid or admission to highly selective colleges with very generous need-based financial aid.
 Remember, all of the scholarships do not go to straight A students, but most colleges are in pursuit of students who can improve their rankings on US News.
 There are hundreds of outside scholarships that target different segment of the population – for e.g., Asian American, African American, women, first-generation, low-income.

 Pursuing private scholarships is another way to reduce costs.
 There are many scholarships available to students as early as the 9th grade, so don’t wait until your senior year to apply for them.
 And, to increase your chances of winning, don’t overlook the local scholarships that tend to have a smaller pool of applicants.
 You may also want to try for some the big national scholarships like Dell, Coca Cola and Cooke Foundation.